Verification

 - Results are deduplicated and synthesized into a single report

 The AI then walks through findings with you.
-For each discrepancy, you decide: update docs, update code, fix structure, or skip.
+For each discrepancy, you decide: update docs, update code, fix structure, consolidate, or skip.
 Only the fixes you approve go into the plan.

 Scoped verification